atorisen/fastpanel-php/README.md

 Unofficial Fastpanel API written in PHP

 The project is not completely finished and there may be bugs, but most of the api features have been implemented.
+It was developed in the summer of 2023 and distributed among my friends, but I decided to publish it on github.

 ## Install
 ```bash